7,000 Canadian Working Holiday Visas Are Expected in 2017

 Edwina says, “Before applying for IEC working holiday visa, you need to register your interest under the many IEC streams that you want to be considered for.
 Invitations are issued then.
 If accepted for one of the streams, you have 10 days to accept or not.

-Once invitation is accepted you have 20 days to prepare your documents a pay immigration fees.
+Once the invitation is accepted you have 20 days to prepare your documents a pay immigration fees.
 Be aware that some documents can take a few weeks to obtain

 After reviewing your application, the CIC may request other supporting documents.
 If approved, you will be sent a letter of introduction (LOI).
 It will be requested upon entering the country and then you will be granted the work permit.